Ayush123-ux-ai/Statistical-analytics-of-FIFA-Project-with-Python/README.md

 Additionally, statistical tests confirm that physical characteristics vary across playing positions, supporting the idea that recruitment strategies should consider both technical and physical attributes.

-These findings demonstrate how statistical analytics can provide valuable insights for football analytics, talent scouting, and player valuation models.
+These findings demonstrate how statistical analytics can provide valuable insights for football analytics, talent scouting, and player valuation models